About Arts in Healthcare

 Thank you for visiting the UK Arts in HealthCare website.
-The program was conceived simultaneously with the design and planning for Pavilion A, the new patient care facility.
-Since the opening of Pavilion A, the support and response has been amazing.
-We constantly receive feedback about the healing presence of art at the UK Albert B. Chandler Hospital and many people visit the hospital just to see the art.
+Our program was conceived simultaneously with the design and planning for Pavilion A, the newest patient care facility at UK Chandler Hospital.
+In the ten years since the opening of Pavilion A in 2011, the support and response to our program has been overwhelmingly positive and validating.
+We constantly receive feedback in regards to the positive and healing presence of our visual and performing arts programming.
+Believe it or not, some people even come to our hospital just to see the art!

-As always we look to philanthropy to support our work, so if you have an interest in volunteering or assisting in furthering the program please call.
-We also want to hear your comments and ideas.
+As always, we look to philanthropy to support our work.
+If you have an interest in volunteering, providing financial support or assisting in furthering the program in any way, please contact us.
+We also value any and all feedback, comments and ideas.

-“Our mission is to create an environment of care and to focus on the spiritual and emotional well-being of our patients, families, caregivers and staff.
+“Our mission is to create an environment of care and to focus on the spiritual, emotional and physical well-being of our patients, families, caregivers and staff.
 The program recognizes the arts and the artists as powerful and positive forces in the healing process.”

-As a member of the Arts & Health Alliance, UK HealthCare has built on the findings and successes of other art programs across the country to create an art program at the forefront of this movement.
+As a member of the National Organization for Arts in Health (NOAH), UK Arts in HealthCare has built on the findings and successes of other programs across the country to create an arts in health program that is nationally recognized for excellence in the field and at the forefront of this movement.

 The UK Arts in HealthCare program was conceived prior to construction of the new pavilion (2011) at UK Albert B. Chandler Hospital.
 As a result, the art is integrated with the design of the building.
 This unusual circumstance and the program’s deliberate outreach to campus, community and regional art partners has garnered much recognition and acclaim.